Green Lantern: Rebirth: Plot

-Green Arrow and Rayner are then attacked by Sinestro, apparently very much alive, who explains that it was he who used his Qwardian yellow power ring to tap into Parallax's power and awakened it, and that the Sinestro whom Jordan killed was an illusory construct of Parallax's, created so that his murder would serve as the final stage of Jordan's susceptibility to the impurity in order to break his will.
+Green Arrow and Rayner are then attacked by Sinestro, apparently very much alive, who explains that it was he who awakened Parallax during his imprisonment inside the Battery, and that the Sinestro whom Jordan killed was a hard-light construct of Parallax's, created so that his murder would serve as the final stage of Jordan's susceptibility to the impurity in order to break his will.

 The Justice League of America, Justice Society, and the Teen Titans arrive in Coast City to attack Parallax, but the entity inhibits their efforts by causing them to feel fear.
 The Spirit of Vengeance, however, manages to overpower Parallax, and finally removes the parasite from Jordan's soul.
 Needing a soul to inhabit, Parallax attacks Ganthet, while Jordan's soul is pulled toward the light of the afterlife.
 Ganthet manages to guide Jordan's soul back to his corporeal body on the Moon.
 His soul and thoughts clear for the first time in a long time, Jordan emerges from the coffin resurrected as a mortal human again, once again taking his place as a Green Lantern, the white portions of his hair even restored to their original brown.
 He and Sinestro engage in a fierce battle on the Moon, and across entire star systems.
 Eventually, Jordan and Rayner force the renegade back into the antimatter universe to which he was first banished.
 Jordan and Rayner then journey to Coast City, where they, along with John Stewart, Guy Gardner and Kilowog, free Ganthet from Parallax's possession, and imprison the parasite back in the Central Power Battery on Oa.
 The Guardians then announce that "it is time", referring to rebuild the Green Lantern Corps.

 After the battle, Batman remains unconvinced that Jordan was not responsible for his actions as Parallax, but nevertheless decides that the universe "needs a little more light anyway", thus acknowledging that Jordan is back.
 Hal reestablishes his relationships with his former paramour Carol Ferris, who decides to reopen the Ferris Airfield, and Oliver Queen, who offers to let him stay in his home while Jordan rebuilds his life.
 Elsewhere, at Belle Reve, Hector Hammond senses Jordan's resurrection, and is delighted and awaiting the opportunity to engage with his foe once more.